 - Your app currently uses .NET Framework (recommendation is to extend instead of migrating).

-- Your app uses third-party .NET libraries or NuGet packages not available for .NET Core.
+- Your app uses third-party libraries or NuGet packages not available for .NET.

-- Your app uses .NET technologies that aren't available for .NET Core.
+- Your app uses .NET Framework technologies that aren't available for .NET.

-- Your app uses a platform that doesn't support .NET Core.
+- Your app uses a platform that doesn't support .NET.

-The following sections give a more detailed explanation of the previously stated reasons for picking .NET Core.
+The following sections give a more detailed explanation of the previously stated reasons for picking .NET over .NET Framework.

-If your application (web/service) needs to run on multiple platforms (Windows, Linux, and macOS), use .NET Core.
+If your web or service application needs to run on multiple platforms, for example, Windows, Linux, and macOS, use .NET.

-.NET Core supports the previously mentioned operating systems as your development workstation.
-Visual Studio provides an Integrated Development Environment (IDE) for Windows and Mac.
+.NET supports the previously mentioned operating systems as your development workstation.
+Visual Studio provides an Integrated Development Environment (IDE) for Windows and macOS.
 You can also use Visual Studio Code, which runs on macOS, Linux, and Windows.
-Visual Studio Code supports .NET Core, including IntelliSense and debugging.
-Most third-party editors, such as Sublime, Emacs, and VI, work with .NET Core.
+Visual Studio Code supports .NET, including IntelliSense and debugging.
+Most third-party editors, such as Sublime, Emacs, and VI, work with .NET.
 These third-party editors get editor IntelliSense using Omnisharp.
-You can also avoid any code editor and directly use the .NET Core CLI tools, available for all supported platforms.
+You can also avoid any code editor and directly use the .NET CLI, available for all supported platforms.

 For more information about microservices architecture, see .NET Microservices.
 Architecture for Containerized .NET Applications.

-Docker containers can be hosted in your own Linux or Windows infrastructure, or in a cloud service such as Azure Container Service.
-Azure Container Service can manage, orchestrate, and scale container-based applications in the cloud.
+Docker containers can be hosted in your own Linux or Windows infrastructure, or in a cloud service such as Azure Kubernetes Service.
+Azure Kubernetes Service can manage, orchestrate, and scale container-based applications in the cloud.

-When your system needs the best possible performance and scalability, .NET Core and ASP.NET Core are your best options.
-High-performance server runtime for Windows Server and Linux makes .NET a top performing web framework on TechEmpower benchmarks.
+When your system needs the best possible performance and scalability, .NET and ASP.NET Core are your best options.
+The high-performance server runtime for Windows Server and Linux makes ASP.NET Core a top performing web framework on TechEmpower benchmarks.

 Performance and scalability are especially relevant for microservices architectures, where hundreds of microservices may be running.
 With ASP.NET Core, systems run with a much lower number of servers/Virtual Machines (VM).
 The reduced servers/VMs save costs in infrastructure and hosting.

-A need for side by side of .NET versions per application level
+Side by side .NET versions per application level

-To install applications with dependencies on different versions of .NET, we recommend .NET Core. .NET Core offers side-by-side installation of different versions of the .NET Core runtime on the same machine.
-This side-by-side installation allows multiple services on the same server, each of them on its own version of .NET Core.
+To install applications with dependencies on different versions of .NET, we recommend .NET.
+This implementation supports side-by-side installation of different versions of the .NET runtime on the same machine.
+This side-by-side installation allows multiple services on the same server, each of them on its own version of .NET.
 It also lowers risks and saves money in application upgrades and IT operations.

 When to choose .NET Framework

-.NET Core offers significant benefits for new applications and application patterns.
-However, the .NET Framework continues to be the natural choice for many existing scenarios and as such.
-The .NET Framework isn't replaced by .NET Core for all server applications.
+.NET offers significant benefits for new applications and application patterns.
+However, .NET Framework continues to be the natural choice for many existing scenarios, and as such, .NET Framework isn't replaced by .NET for all server applications.